A Local’s Guide to the Best Toronto Gardens

 Address: 680 Plains Rd W, Burlington, ON

 The Royal Botanical Gardens in Burlington is Canada’s largest botanical garden.
-It is one of my favourite places to visit any time of year.
 In addition to 27 km of nature trails, there are four beautifully cultivated gardens.

 In the spring, it’s a popular spot for tulips and cherry blossoms, but you’ll also find stunning lilacs, magnolias, and vibrant fall colours.
-The gardens also host special events throughout the year, like The Great Pumpkin Trail in October.
+Every year have one of the best holiday light displays in December and this year I can’t wait to check out The Great Pumpkin Trail in October.

 While there’s an admission fee for the Royal Botanical Gardens, it’s definitely worth it for the experience.